CYBAVO/ios_wallet_sdk_sample/docs/private_chain.md

   - Financial Management Services

 - Advantages of a private chain:
-    1. Free, zero transaction fee
+    1. Free, zero transaction fee for inner transfer
-    2. Fast, transactions can be done immediately
+    2. Faster then public chain
     3. Community, referral system is possible

 - Easy to implement, sharing APIs with the public chain.